Quicr/old-quicr-spec/design.md

 - QuicR Application APi: provides API at top of chain for the application

+- EncryptPipe: Encrypt , Decrypt, Authenticate data

-- Fragment: Fragments downstream packets to 1200 bytes and reassembles and de duplicates upstream packets
+- FragmentPipe: Fragments downstream packets to 1200 bytes and reassembles and de duplicates upstream packets

-- Subscribe: Keep track of subscriptions, refreshes them, and filters incoming data
+- SubscribePipe: Keep track of subscriptions, refreshes them, and filters incoming data

-- FEC: Deals with forward error correct and redundant sending of packets
+- FecPipe: Deals with forward error correct and redundant sending of packets

-- Retransmission: Deals with retransmission of reliable packets
+- RetransmitPip3: Deals with retransmission of reliable packets

-- Priority Queue: Deal with ordering of upstream packets and discarding old packets.
+- PriorityPipe: Deal with ordering of upstream packets and discarding old packets.
 Also does consolidation of multiple packets.

-- Pacer: Linked with congestion controller and decides when to send the next packer.
+- PacerPipe: Linked with congestion controller and decides when to send the next packer.

-- State: Keeps track of state if connection is open or not
+- ConnectionPipe : Keeps track of state if connection is open or not

+- CrazyBitPipe: Implements spin bit

-- UDP: Bottom UDP layer that sends and receives the UDP level packets a
+- UdpPipe: Bottom UDP layer that sends and receives the UDP level packets a

 Other key parts include the: